CONNECTICUT JUNIOR SOCCER ASSOCIATION

 Referees will complete a game report in accordance with instructions from the DRA.
 A game report must be submitted to the DRA for any matches in which a red card(s) is issued, a player or adult send-off occurs or serious injury occurs.

-All DRA assigned referees and/or assistant referees will be paid before the game and according to the schedule below.
+The DRA will continue to assign all Fall Playoff Semi-final and Finals matches.
+At those matches, referees and/or assistant referees will be paid before the game and according to the schedule below.
 The schedule below includes a travel fee:

 No Less Than:

 U11 & U12 $65.00 and $45.00

 VII.
 PROTEST PROCEDURES

 Protests will be submitted in writing to the District Vice President.

 Protests will not be accepted on matters related to referee judgment calls, only on the application of the Laws of the Game.

 Protests must be submitted within 48 hours of the conclusion of the match to which it relates.
 A $50.00 fee must be paid for all protests.
 If the protest is sustained the fee is returned.